Marlborough Boys’ College Marlborough Boys’ College

 Topics you will learn about include:

-• Redox processes in batteries - you will set up electrochemical and electrolytic cells to observe them working and you will dismantle a range of rechargeable cells to observe and understand the chemical reactions that occur in them.
+• Redox processes in batteries - you will set up electrochemical and electrolytic cells to observe them working and you will understand the chemical reactions that occur batteries and rechargeable cells in them.

-• Thermochemistry of fuels - you will observe temperature changes when fuels are burnt and chemical reactions occur and use these to compare the heat content of fuels.
+• Thermochemistry - you will observe temperature changes when chemical reactions occur

 • Physical properties of materials - you will experiment to find the properties of different types of materials and then relate these to the materials' microstructure

-• Spectroscopy of vehicle emissions - you will learn to use analysis graphs to identify unknown chemicals
+• Spectroscopy - you will learn to use analysis graphs to identify unknown chemicals

-• The chemistry of acids, bases, soluble and insoluble salts and buffers in water bodies - carry out experiments on aqueous solutions and discover the links between the observations, the microstructure of the solutions, ocean acidification, ocean and coastal ecosystems and man.
+• The chemistry of acids, bases, soluble and insoluble salts and buffers - carry out experiments on aqueous solutions and discover the links between the observations, the microstructure of the solutions, ocean acidification, ocean and coastal ecosystems.

 By the end of the course you will be able to

-• use the principles of Aufbau and lone electron pair repulsion to draw electron configurations of atoms and structures of molecules and predict and justify their physical properties
+• use the principles of lone electron pair repulsion to draw electron configurations of atoms and structures of molecules and predict and justify their physical properties

 • predict and justify whether a reaction is spontaneous and non spontaneous